jubako/jubako/spec/directory.rst

 specialized index).

 If a entry ends wit a padding, the last padding key (of the last variant) is not necessary.
-However, writer implementantion SHOULD include it.
+However, writer implementation SHOULD include it.

 The size of a padding is ``0bSSSS + 1``.